Types of annuity

 Overall, there are three main types of annuities: lifetime annuities, investment-linked annuities and fixed-term annuities.

-A lifetime annuity is a guaranteed income for the rest of your life – and for your spouse or dependents if you include them when you take out an annuity.
-There is no risk associated with investment performance, and lifetime annuities come in two 'flavours' – standard annuities and enhanced annuities.
+A lifetime annuity is a guaranteed income for the rest of your life – and for your spouse or dependants after your death if you include them when you take out an annuity.
+Once you’ve purchased a lifetime annuity, there is no risk associated with investment performance, and lifetime annuities come in two 'flavours' – standard annuities and enhanced annuities.
+Enhanced annuities may offer a higher annuity rate than a standard annuity, if you meet certain health and lifestyle criteria which could shorten your life expectancy.

 Fixed term annuity

-Fixed Term Annuities are actually a type of drawdown arrangement, which gives you an opportunity to keep your options open in case your circumstances change later in retirement.
+Fixed Term Annuities pay an income for a set period or until you die, if earlier.
+They give you an opportunity to keep your options open in case your circumstances change later in retirement.

 In return for investing in a pension fund from an existing pension scheme, a fixed term annuity pays a fixed level income for a specific period of time – typically about five years.
 After that point in time, you can usually choose to reinvest remaining funds in an alternative product.